 Field-hunting tip

-Look in granite pegmatites and hydrothermal veins country — that is the host setting where anthoinite typically forms.
+Look in granite pegmatites and hydrothermal veins country, the host setting where anthoinite typically forms.
 If you start seeing tungstite, ferberite, muscovite in float, you are in the right ground.
 Field specimens usually show a powdery, earthy, massive, or as fine crusts habit, so train your eye for that shape before scanning the outcrop.